filipviz/move-docs/content/en/docs/dao/multisig.md

 Movement Multisig Safe Owners ("Multisig members") must agree to abide by the following principles:

-1. Multisig members agree to act in accordance with the will of Movement DAO, as expressed through the Movement DAO governance process.
+1. Multisig members agree to act in accordance with the will of Movement DAO, as expressed through Movement DAO's [governance process](../governance).
 2. The Movement Multisig must maintain a Safe threshold equal to or greater than 60 percent of the number of Multisig members.
 3. All Movement Multisig transactions must be in accordance with the Movement DAO governance process.

-Multisig members in violation of these principles are to be removed from the Movement Multisig at the discretion of dao-lawfirm.eth.
+Multisig members in violation of these principles are to be removed from the Movement Multisig, at the discretion of dao-lawfirm.eth.